 Getting federal financial assistance, also known as federal aid, depends on your household size and income.
-If you qualify, you may be able to get a plan at a lower cost.
-These are health plans that come with extra financial help from the federal government.
+If you qualify, you may be able to get a health plan at a lower cost.
+These are qualified health plans that come with financial help from the federal government.
 Here are some key things to know about federal aid:

 Premium tax credits lower your health care premiums

 Premium tax credits lower your monthly health care plan premiums.
 If you qualify, you have two choices for the way you use this aid.
 After you sign up for your qualified health plan, you can have the federal government pay the tax credit right to the insurance carrier each month.
 This lowers the monthly premium amount you pay.
 Your other choice is to get a tax credit when you file your federal income taxes.
 This means you pay the full amount of your insurance premium each month.
 Then you get the total credit after you file your taxes.
 You can use the premium tax credit toward any qualified health plan on the Marketplace.

 Cost sharing reductions lower the amount you have to pay out of pocket when you get care, costs like deductibles, copayments and coinsurance.
 To take advantage of these savings, you must qualify and enroll in a Marketplace Silver qualified health plan.
 There is no option to get cost sharing reductions by filing a year-end tax return.
 If you qualify for this type of aid, you pay less out of pocket for things like deductibles, copayments, and coinsurance when you get care.

 |Premium Tax Credit||Cost Sharing Reduction|